SoftourSistemas/SoftourSistemas/README.md

 - 👋 Hi, we are @SoftourSistemas
-- 👀 We are interested in software depelovement
+- 👀 We are interested in software developement
 - 🌱 We are currently learning all we can
 - 📫 How to reach me mailto: admon@softoursistemas.com
 - https://www.softoursistemas.com